EnricoLatella/enricolatella/README.md

 - 👋 Hi, I’m @alletale aka Enrico Latella
 - 👀 I’m interested in financial and market analysis throughtout Python.
 I'm keen on building investment solutions and portfolio strategies.
+I've two masters: one in Insurance Innovation and the other one in Portfolio and Risk Management.
-- 🌱 I’m currently learning how to model financial data using Python.
+- 🌱 I’m currently creating and developing financial models using Python.
-- 💞️ I’m looking to collaborate on financial projects.
+- 💞️ I’m looking to collaborate on financial projects using Pyhton.
+Please feel free to contact me.
 - 📫 How to reach me: e.latella@live.it or on my LinkedIn profile

 <!---